hazelcast/hazelcast-jet/site/website/blog/2020-10-29-jet-kafka-benchmark.md

 effect for the event simulator and Jet, is 200 ms.

 With this one change our **99.99% latency dropped to 72 milliseconds**.
+This looks very good for a setup that involves three network hops (albeit in the same AWS availability zone).

 ## Upgrading to JDK 15 and ZGC

-In our earlier benchmarks, JVM and Jet optimizations beyond this point squeeze out a few more milliseconds of latency, so our expectation was that they won't show up as relevant in this setup, which is probably dominated by occasional spikes in the latency of the network links.
+In our earlier benchmarks, JVM and Jet optimizations beyond this point squeeze out a few more milliseconds of latency, but compared to the latency introduced by three network hops, our expectation was that they wouldn't show up as relevant in this setup.

 To make sure, we made a third run with JDK 15 and ZGC used for the event simulator and Kafka.
 ZGC's weak point is that it's non-generational, and